Rhys Murphy

-Rhys Philip Elliot Murphy (born 6 November 1990) is a professional footballer who plays as a striker for National League South club Horsham.
+Rhys Philip Elliot Murphy (born 6 November 1990) is a professional footballer who plays as a striker for Whitehawk.

 He has played in the English Football League for Brentford, Preston North End, Dagenham & Redbridge, Oldham Athletic, Crawley Town, AFC Wimbledon, Forest Green Rovers and Gillingham.

 Murphy represented his native England at under-16, under-17 and under-19 international levels, but switched allegiance to the Republic of Ireland in 2011 and played for their under-21 team.

 Club career

 Murphy was born in Shoreham-by-Sea, West Sussex.
 He broke into the Arsenal reserve team as a schoolboy, while also scoring 17 goals in 21 matches for the Arsenal Academy.
 He was previously an academy player for Wimbledon before joining Arsenal Academy.
 He signed his first professional contract in July 2008.
 He won the 2008–09 Premier Academy League with the Arsenal under-18 team, scoring the only goal in the play-off final versus Tottenham Hotspur, and the 2008–09 FA Youth Cup.
 He joined League One club Brentford on loan for three months on 24 November 2009.
 In August 2011, Murphy had a trial with Scottish Premier League champions Rangers and played for their reserve team.
 In January 2012, he had a trial with Hibernian, another SPL club.
 He signed for League One club Preston North End on loan until the end of the 2011–12 season.
 On 22 May 2012, Murphy was released by Arsenal.

 Murphy joined Eerste Divisie club Telstar on 9 June 2012, signing a one-year contract with an option for a second.
 He made his debut on 10 August 2012 in a 2–1 home defeat to Helmond Sport.
 In the 67th minute, he was substituted for Leandro Resida who scored three minutes after.

 He signed for League Two club Dagenham & Redbridge on 22 July 2013 on a two-year contract.
 He scored on his debut in the 3–1 defeat away to Fleetwood Town on 3 August 2013.
 He then scored his second goal for Dagenham in a 2–0 home win against York City the following week.

 On 2 February 2015, Murphy signed for League One club Oldham Athletic on a two-and-a-half-year contract for an undisclosed fee believed to be in the region of £20,000, to accelerate a pre-contract agreement set to activate in the 2015 summer transfer window.
 Manager Lee Johnson said of the arrival, "I'm really pleased to bring Rhys to the club and he is an exciting prospect for us, I'm looking forward to working with him and he will fit into our style of play seamlessly".
 He joined League Two club Crawley Town on 17 September 2015 on a 93-day loan.